 Term Expires: September 30, 2019

-Dr. Powell is the former Director of the Department of Energy’s Pacific Northwest National Laboratory, operated by Battelle, and was a Senior Vice President of Battelle.
-Prior to her DOE service, she was Director of the Advanced Technology Program (ATP) at the National Institute of Standards and Technology (NIST), Department of Commerce, where she was responsible for selection and management of a high-risk technology investment portfolio that spanned the full range of technology sectors.
-Dr. Powell also chaired the Biotechnology Research Committee of the National Science and Technology Council, which coordinated biotechnology research across the federal government.
+Regent Powell is the former Director of the Department of Energy’s Pacific Northwest National Laboratory, and was a Senior Vice President of Battelle.
+Prior to her DOE service, she was Director of the Advanced Technology Program at the National Institute of Standards and Technology, Department of Commerce, where she was responsible for selection and management of a high-risk technology investment portfolio that spanned the full range of technology sectors.
+She also chaired the Biotechnology Research Committee of the National Science and Technology Council, which coordinated biotechnology research across the federal government.
 Following her government service, she was President and CEO of Advanced Imaging Technologies, Inc.

-Dr. Powell is a former member of the Board of Directors of the Washington Technology Alliance, Avista Corporation and the Tri-Cities Washington Development Council (TRIDEC).
-Her local community activities include the Tri Cities Evolution taskforce, the Delta High School Catalyst Team (a STEM school), and Soroptimist International of Pasco-Kennewick, where she serves on the Tri Cities Soroptimist Against Human Trafficking (TCSAT) taskforce.
+Regent Powell is a former member of the Board of Directors of the Washington Technology Alliance, Avista Corporation and the Tri-Cities Washington Development Council (TRIDEC).
 She received a B.S. in Chemistry and Ph.D. in Analytical Chemistry from the University of Maryland and is an elected fellow of the American Association for the Advancement of Science.

 Lindsey R. Schaffer